-This is known as Remote Access Takeover (RAT), or Computer Access Takeover.
-If this happens, the criminal will be able to gain access to all your files, see what you’re typing and may even be able to turn on your webcam, or microphone, to spy on you.
+This is known as remote access takeover, or computer access takeover.
+If this happens, the criminals will be able to access all your files and see what you’re typing.
+They may even be able to turn on your webcam or microphone to spy on you.

-With these types of scams, you may receive a call out of the blue from someone claiming to be your bank, an internet or utility company, or even the police.
+With this type of scam, someone may call you out of the blue, claiming to be your bank, an internet or utility company, or even the police.

-They’ll try to convince you to give them remote access to your computer by saying they can help with something like a slow internet connection, or fixing a virus.
-You may also be asked to download software, visit a specific website or follow instructions which give them control.
+They’ll try to convince you to give them remote access to your computer.
+They may say they can help with something like a slow internet connection, or fix a virus.
+The fraudsters may also ask you to download software, visit a specific website or follow instructions which give them control.

-For your inconvenience the scammer may offer a refund.
-They’ll then try to persuade you to log on to your online banking to check you have received the money.
+The scammers may offer a refund for your inconvenience.
+They’ll then try to persuade you to log on to online banking to check you've received the money.
 The scammer will still have remote access, meaning they can see everything you’re typing – including your online banking log on details.

 They may also ask you for a code sent by the bank (from your Secure Key for HSBC customers) so they can ‘process the refund’.
-By handing this information over, they’ll have everything they need to move any money from your account.
+Handing this information over gives them everything they need to move money from your account.

-In some instances, the scammer may have moved money between your accounts so it looks like they’ve sent too much.
+In some cases, the scammers may move money between your accounts so it looks like they’ve sent too much.
 They’ll then convince you to send it back to them.
 In reality it’ll be your own money you’re ‘returning’ to them.

-Download our scams leaflet (PDF, 333 KB) for more information on how you can help protect yourself from fraud and scams.
+Read our page on the latest scams for more on how you can help protect yourself from fraud.